-You can be exploited whether you’re in a long-term, committed relationship or searching for casual dating adventures.
+Whether you’re in a long-term, committed relationship or searching for casual dating adventures, you can be exploited.

-Lesbians, gays, bisexuals, transgenders and queer/questioning (LGBTQ) people can also be in abusive relationships.
-Dating clash occurs at the same rate in same-sex relationships as it does in opposite-sex couples, according to studies.
+Lesbians, gays, bisexuals, transgenders, and queer/questioning (LGBTQ) people can also be in abusive relationships.
+According to studies, dating clash occurs at the same rate in same-sex relationships as in opposite-sex couples.

 But before we start, let’s get familiar with dating-related things.